What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 1. Dental Insurance: While many plans don’t fully cover implants, some may partially cover diagnostics, extractions, or the crown.

-2. Flexible Payment Plans: Numerous dental offices in Oakville, including ours, provide flexible financing options helping the patients to spread the cost over several months.
+2. Flexible Payment Plans: Numerous dental offices in Oakville, including ours, provide flexible financing options, helping patients to spread the cost over several months.

 3. Health Spending Accounts (HSAs): Implants may be covered by an HSA.